 3- Social Studies (World History, American Government, US History)

-3- Science (Physical Science, Biology; and Chemistry or Anatomy or a year agricultural science)
+3- Science (Physical Science, Biology; and Chemistry, or Anatomy, or year Environmental

 ½ - Health